PressJump/reimaginedreadme/README.md

 <img width="120" src="https://raw.githubusercontent.com/microsoft/fluentui-emoji/558ab792aec59eb639671d41c5666ef12f6d0d80/assets/Writing%20hand/Light/3D/writing_hand_3d_light.png"/>

+## Deprecation Notice

+Reimagined Readme is currently undergoing deprecation.
+Further information can be found at issue [#32](https://github.com/PressJump/reimaginedreadme/issues/32) regarding it.
+Thank you for your support.

 ## Reimagined Readme

 GitHub readme widgets are too seperated and you need to add 4 different widgets with all different styles to show your GitHub statistics. **_Reimagined Readme_** tries to fix this problem by giving a layout to your readme that does not trigger OCD.